urecio/angucomplete-alt/README.md

 angucomplete-alt
 ============

-This is a fork of Daryl Rowland's angucomplete (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:
+This is a fork of Hidenari Nozaki's angucomplete-alt (https://github.com/darylrowland/angucomplete) with a bit of tweaks such as:

-* change long attribute names to hyphenated ones
-* coding style similar to angular standard
-* more refactored in general
-* created factory with some methods to be able to inject them
-* jshint
-* more test coverage
+    * callback function: when a selection is made by user, this callback is called with the selected object.
+Thanks to @nekcih for proposing this feature.
+    * Another callback function: when the input value changes.
+    * Short the result and show the entire text with bootstrap accordion
+    * loading bar.
+Thanks to @chieffancypants and his angular-loading-bar

-To see a demo go here: http://ghiden.github.io/angucomplete-alt
+To see a demo go here: http://ghiden.github.io/angucomplete-alt Note this is the old demo version.
+If you want to see the final example, check /example

 ###Key Features
 * Show just a title, a title and a description or a title, description and image in your autocomplete list